DaBlower/DaBlower/README.md

 ## Hello!

-I started programming with C and now mainly use Python (though I do occasionally use some other languages such as ruby!)
+I started programming with C and now mainly use Python becuase I'm lazy /hj (though I do occasionally use some other languages such as ruby!)

 I have a few projects, but you should check out these: